Instability of microbial droplets growing on viscous substrates: Discussion

 \section{Discussion}

 We developed and analyzed a model for the growth of a microbial droplet suspended on the surface of a viscous fluid.
-The integro-differential formulation, which is posed solely on the droplet, naturally leads to axisymmetric solutions and allowed us to rigorously analyze their linear stability.
+The integro-differential formulation, which is posed solely on the droplet, naturally lead to axisymmetric solutions and allowed us to rigorously analyze their linear stability.
 Here we found growth stabilizes the axisymmetric solution at all scales while buoyancy-induced flows are destabilizing, with the smallest scale perturbations growing the fastest.

 These results provide an analytical description of the onset of pattern formation observed in yeast colonies growing on viscous substrates \citep{atis2019microbial}.
-The stability threshold we identified, $\beta\Ray = 96$, is the correct order of magnitude for the initial instability observed in experiments, which occurs at a viscosity around $\mu \approx ~ 450 {\rm Pa ~ s}$, or $\Ray \approx 50$ as estimated in section \ref{sec:dimensional-analysis}.
-Moreover, instability of high frequency modes implies the interface will be rough at the smallest scales, which is also consistent with the thin fingers that are observed.
-The predicted dependence on a single dimensionless parameter can readily be tested in a laboratory setting by varying the substrate viscosity, droplet size, and cell growth rate.
+The stability threshold we identified, $\beta\Ray = 96$, is of the correct order of magnitude for the initial instability observed in experiments, which occurs at a viscosity around $\mu \approx ~ 450 {\rm Pa ~ s}$, or $\Ray \approx 50$ as estimated in section \ref{sec:dimensional-analysis}.
+Moreover, instability of high wavenumber perturbations implies the interface will be rough at the smallest scales, which is also consistent with the thin fingers that are observed.
+The predicted dependence on a single dimensionless parameter can be tested experimentally by varying the substrate viscosity, droplet size, and cell growth rate.
+These results also extend to a droplet confined between two semi-infinite fluid layers, assuming the interface is impermeable and there are no nutrients in the upper layer, with the viscosity replaced by the sum of the viscosities of the two layers (see appendix \ref{app:fourier}).

-The model and its integro-differential formulation requires the domain to be semi-infinite.
-In reality, experiments are done on relatively shallow domains.
-These effects can be captured by tuning the integration constant, but future work may directly compute the solution for finite size domains.
-This can be done using a similar approach to that taken by \cite{jia2022incompressible}, where the Fourier transform of the associated Green's function can be found analytically, or by directly using the free-space Green's function of the Boussinesq-Stokes system.
-Boundedness will introduce recirculating flows owing to fluid incompressibility, and these may have consequences for stability.
+The integro-differential formulation of the model requires the domain to be semi-infinite while in reality experiments are done on relatively shallow domains.
+Finite depth effects are partially captured by the matching constant $\kappa$, but future work may directly compute the solution for finite size domains.
+This can be done using a similar approach to that taken by \cite{jia2022incompressible}, where the Fourier transform of the associated Green's function can be found analytically, or by using the free-space Green's function of the Boussinesq-Stokes system.
+Similar to analyses of monolayer domains \citep{lubensky1996hydrodynamics}, we expect a bottom wall will suppress perturbations when the underlying fluid layer becomes very thin.
+Moreover, the wall will likely eliminate the Stokes paradox-type divergence of the fluid velocity.